5. FOLKLORE OF SPAIN

 7. ANDALUSIA & MURCIA

-These regions received influences from Arab, Sephardic, Gypsy and Castilian traditions; and also America.
+These regions was influenced by from Arab, Sephardic, Gypsy and Castilian traditions; and America.

 Traditional genres: “copla andaluza, trovo, saeta, parranda, aguilando”.